The organization seen as a social

 Elements or inputs

-the organization, we must consider that the external environment affects
+must consider that the external environment affects the organizational

-the organizational system, among other ways, simultaneously with the
+system, among other ways, simultaneously with the addition of inputs,

-addition of inputs, which, in order to continue with this point of
+which, in order to continue with this point of view, would be:

 -Human Elements or Inputs